 For most intervention reviews in this guideline, parallel randomised controlled trials (RCTs) were included because they are considered the most robust type of study design that can produce an unbiased estimate of the intervention effects.
+Crossover RCTs were only considered appropriate for cluster randomised trials.
 If non-randomised intervention studies were considered appropriate for inclusion (for example, where no randomised evidence was available for critical outcomes) the committee stated a priori in the protocol that either certain identified variables must be equivalent at baseline or else the analysis had to adjust for any baseline differences.
 If the study did not fulfil either criterion it was excluded.
 Please refer to the review protocols in each evidence report for full details on the study design of studies selected for each review question.